IP57 water resistance is a nice addition

 Appropriately named after famous Jamaican sprinter Usain Bolt, the HTC Bolt is the first smartphone to support Sprint’s LTE Plus network, which promises unprecedented data speeds.
 But are faster data speeds enough to make the HTC Bolt worth your pretty penny?
-Let’s find out in our written HTC Bolt review!
+Let’s find out in our full HTC Bolt review!

 The HTC Bolt shares many of the design cues that were introduced by its cousin, the HTC 10.
-It features a similar premium metal unibody build, similar large side chamfers, and is available in the same color options.
+It features a similar premium metal unibody build, large side chamfers, and is available in the same color options.
 We really like the HTC 10’s design, and that opinion mostly translates to this design as well.